srhthu/deepnlp/readme.md

 )
 ```
 ## trainer
-`trainer` provides with a simplified `transformers.Trainer` class for more complex training controls, e.g., log, evaluate, checkpoint save and early stop.
-In the future, the function `train_multiple_epochs` are expected to support all these features of `trainer`
+`trainer` provides with a simplified `transformers.Trainer` class for multiple training controls, e.g., log, evaluate, checkpoint save and early stop.
+The function `train_multiple_epochs` are expected to support all these features of `trainer` in future.

 ## uitls
-`utils` includes useful and compact api for I/O, pytorch, numpy, et al..
-It also has some toolkits for logging and tokenization.
+`utils` includes useful and compact api for I/O, pytorch, numpy ...
+It also has toolkits for logging and tokenization.
 For example, you can read a json dataset by
 ```
 deepnlp.utils.read_json_line(filename, n_lines)
 ```
-which returns a `List[dict]` dataset.
+which returns a `List[dict]` dataset and can only read first `n_lines` during debug.

 ## data
-`data` implements a torch Dataset class `UniversalDataset` which support multiple types of initialization.
+`data` implements a torch Dataset class `UniversalDataset` supporting multiple types of input (list or dict samples).